TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-serverside-retries-rca.md

 ## Recommended Steps

 It is recommended to enable server-side retries on this account to mitigate this issue.
+Please keep in mind that this may lead to increased latencies for your queries.